Mixture-of-Recursions: Learning Dynamic Recursive Depths for Adaptive Token-Level Computation: Expanded Results of KV Cache Sharing Mechanism

 \subsection{Key Value Representation Trends in Recursive Transformers}

 Sharing KV caches across model depths has emerged as a promising approach to improve inference throughput in Vanilla Transformers~\citep{brandon2024reducing}.
 This technique can reduce the memory footprint required for KV caches, enabling larger inference batch sizes.
-Significant speedups can be achieved by skipping the KV projection and even prefill operations at shared depths in specific designs~\citep{sun2024you}.
+Significant speedups can be also achieved by skipping the KV projection and even prefill operations at shared depths, especially with Cycle strategy~\citep{sun2024you}.
 Due to the high degree of freedom in Vanilla models—where trainable parameters can be well optimized for shared caches—these models exhibit only marginal performance drops when KV caches are shared between adjacent layers.
-In contrast, Recursive Transformers have far fewer parameters available for being optimized to tied key-value states.
-Nevertheless, we hypothesize that similar patterns may emerge between shared attention blocks.
+In contrast, Recursive Transformers have far fewer parameters available for being optimized to tied KV states.
+Nevertheless, we hypothesize that similar patterns may emerge between shared blocks.
 To investigate this, we decomposed the KV states from pretrained Recursive Transformers into magnitude and directional components.\looseness=-1

 As shown in \autoref{fig:kv_sharing_mag_app}, the sharing of key and value projection layers across recursion depths leads to clear recursive patterns in the \textit{magnitude} values.
 Although the magnitudes of hidden states tend to increase, the projection layers appear to be trained to produce similar signal sizes at corresponding depths within each recursion.\looseness=-1